anthonyblanchflower/dictlisttools/README.md

 ### Installing

-Dictlisttools can be installed as a python module using the pip installer
+Dictlisttools can be installed as a python module using the pip installer.

 ```
 $ pip install git+git://github.com/anthonyblanchflower/dictlisttools.git